thuannguyen88/thuannguyen88/README.md

 ## 🤷🏻‍♂️ Who Am I

-As a motivated and passionate caffeine ☕️ consuming software engineer, I love working both as part of a diverse agile engineering team and independently to build meaningful solutions for users, that can make a positive lasting impact! 🚀
+As a motivated and curious caffeine ☕️ consuming software engineer, I love experimenting with code and building meaningful solutions for users, that can help make a positive lasting impact! 🚀

-Some technologies I enjoy working with include ReactJS, NodeJS, ExpressJS, Typescript and PostgreSQL

 If I'm not coding, you could find me in the gym for the physicals and the mentals.
 Lifting 🏋🏻‍♂️ heavy things has been a great way for me to practise moving meditation, less I want weights to fall on my foot 😅